The Bad, The Dad, and The Ugly

 1. Those who divide people into two groups.

-All kidding aside, I think it’s pretty safe to say we all had counterparts, in varying degrees, among those two groups Jesus was addressing that day.
+All seriousness aside, I think it’s pretty safe to say we all had counterparts, in varying degrees, among those folks Jesus was addressing that day.

 Lord knows I’ve witnessed enough Phariseeism to choke a horse over the last 5 decades.
 Truth be told, for quite a few years I was one myself, though I would have vehemently denied it, saying, “What, me a Pharisee?
 Seriously?
 How dare you!”